spencerdearman/data-cleaning-pipeline/README.md

 3. Once you are satisfied with the options, then click 'Upload and Clean' which might take a few seconds.
 Then, you should see the pipeline turn green and the progress bar should move to 100%.
 You can then scroll down on the sidebar and select the option 'Download Cleaned File'.
 See 'ReferenceImage2'

+### NOTE: If you want to see the outcome with test data, I would recommend looking at the audible folder under the test-data section. 'audible_uncleaned' is the uncleaned version, and 'cleaned_audible_uncleaned' is the outcome after being run through the complete pipeline.
+I DID NOT EDIT THE OUTCOME FILE.

 ### Main Files

 #### Server.py